Introducing our trustees

 Dinah joined The Pear Tree Fund in January 2017 and was appointed chair in August 2021.

-She brings with her experience of teaching, social services and health, having worked in education, children and youth services, community care and the voluntary sector, both locally and nationally.
+She brings with her experience of teaching, social services and health, having worked in education, youth services, community care, mental health services and the voluntary sector, both locally and nationally.

 Howard Tidman